FeatureBaseDB/www/content/blog/cloud-bench-redux.md

 We see all 4 clouds making appearances in the top 3 of these query benchmarks which have no disk I/O component.
 AWS wins 6 of 8, and Azure comes in first or second in 6.
 Oracle has 4 top-3 appearances with 1 win, and GCP has 2 3rds and some very close 4ths.
-To be fair, we've only tested on GCP configuration, so they have fewer chances to win.
+To be fair, we've only tested one GCP configuration, so they have fewer chances to win.

 ### Cluster Cost/Performance